elastic/DaC-Reference/docs/internals_of_the_detection_rules_repo.md

 - type: The rule type (e.g. query, saved_query, machine_learning, eql, esql, threshold, threat_match, new_terms)
 - version: Integer that increments when the sha256 hash changes

+Elastic prebuilt rule TOML files typically do not include `version` or `revision`.
+When version locking is enabled, those values are injected from `version.lock.json` when rules are exported to NDJSON or imported into Kibana.
+Managing prebuilt rules as prebuilt—staying aligned with the versions shipped in the Elastic package—requires the version lock.
+If `_config.yaml` sets `bypass_version_lock: true`, the lock file is ignored and Kibana rejects Elastic prebuilt imports that have no TOML `version` (`Prebuilt rules must specify a "version" to be imported`).
+Customizing a prebuilt rule is different: keep the Elastic `version` and let Kibana increment `revision`.
+See [Customizing prebuilt rules without bumping Elastic version](dac_quick_start_guide.md#customizing-prebuilt-rules-without-bumping-elastic-version).

 ```bash
 # Example deprecated_rules.json
 "041d4d41-9589-43e2-ba13-5680af75ebc2": {